Google Maps Lead Extractor with Website Email Enrichment avatar

 How much does it cost to extract emails from Google Maps?

 Google Maps Lead Extractor with Website Email Enrichment uses pay-per-event pricing β€” you pay $0.15 per business extracted.
+Everything is included: Maps data, website contact scraping, email verification, decision-maker discovery, and lead scoring.
 Platform compute costs are included.
+No subscription required.

 ScenarioBusinessesCost per businessTotal cost